There are two different kinds of spending limits, though the rules are the same for both

 - For example: you have a $100 daily limit and spend $20 at 7:00 AM on Day 1.
 Your spend limit is now $80.
 If you don't buy anything else, your full daily limit of $100 will be available to use again at 7:00 AM on Day 2.

-Buffer periods are also built into certain limits in order to prevent unnecessary declines in case a merchant charges someone early.
+Buffer periods are also built into certain limits in order to prevent unnecessary declines in case a merchant attempts to authorize early.

 - You have a Netflix card with a $15 monthly spending limit.

-- If Netflix charges you for $13 on June 21 it will decline, because it exceeds the card's monthly spending limit and it is not within the 6-day buffer period.
+- If Netflix attempts to authorize $13 on June 21 it will decline, because it exceeds the card's monthly spending limit and it is not within the 6-day buffer period.

-- If Netflix charges you for $13 on or after 7:00 AM on June 22, it will be approved because it is within the 30 days minus 6-day buffer time period.
+- If Netflix attempts to authorize $13 on or after 7:00 AM on June 22, it will be approved because it is within the 30 days minus 6-day buffer time period.